Lillian1070/showcase_sql_7/README.md

 To create the result table with the count of repeated payments, I need to identify:

-- When the previous payment was made (see temp table `prev_trans`)
+- When the previous payment of the same amount, at the same merchant, using the same card, was made (see temp table `prev_trans`)
-- The time difference between the current and previous payments, and whether it occurred within 10 minutes (see temp table `prev_time_diff`)
+- The time difference between the current and previous payments (see temp table `prev_time_diff`)
+- Whether the repeated payment occurred within 10 minutes (see final query)

 ### Step 2a: Create a Temporary Table `prev_trans` to Retrieve Previous Payment